Columbia Student Health Insurance

-We strongly recommend that students finalize their health insurance decisions by September 20th for the Fall and February 15th for the Spring since deadlines for other offices can come before ours.
+We strongly recommend that students finalize their health insurance decisions by September 20 (Fall) and February 15 (Spring), as deadlines for other offices may occur before ours.

 Requests to enroll in the Columbia Student Health Insurance after the deadline

-Requests to change enrollment after September 30 (February 15 for new Spring students) will be considered only if a student loses other health insurance coverage under a "change of life" circumstance.
+Requests to change enrollment after September 30 (February 15, for new Spring students only) will be considered only if a student loses other health insurance coverage under a "change of life" circumstance.
 "Change of life" circumstances that warrant late enrollment are included below.
-You, your partner/spouse, or child can enroll for coverage within 60 days of the loss of coverage in a health plan if coverage was terminated because you, your partner/spouse, or child are no longer eligible for coverage under the other health plan due to:
+You, your partner/spouse, or child can enroll for coverage within 60 days of the loss of coverage in a health plan, if coverage was terminated because you, your partner/spouse, or child are no longer eligible for coverage under the other health plan due to:

 1. Termination of employment;

 6. Employer contributions toward a health plan were terminated; or